BoolBytes/Email-Simulator/README.md

 # Email-Simulator
 Simple Email Simulator, that is best executed in a terminal.
 Made to display newfound competency with OOP and functions.
 The Email class is designed to represent individual emails, accompanied by functionalities to manage an inbox.

+##Disclaimer
+Best ran via Visual Studio Code IDE, other environments may not support the 'clear_terminal()' function.

 ## Getting Started
 Open the file 'email.py'.
 Execute the provided example code to observe the program's functionality.